syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/ViewMode.md

 This displays entire dates of a particular month, by default current month will be displayed on Loading.
 The current date is provided with unique color different from the rest of the dates color in a month.
 The events availability will be denoted within the cell based on its duration.

-The dates in month view can be selected by three ways such as single, multiple and range which can be modified using `SelectionMode`
+The dates in month view can be selected by four ways such as single, multiple, range and multi range selections which can be achieved using [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~SelectionMode.html)

 {% highlight c# %}